Katherine and Spencer in New Orleans while on a cross country bicycle trip in 2016.

 our operation

-As of 2023, we are entering our seventh year and growing on 1 acre.
+As of 2025, we are entering our ninth year and growing on 1 acre.
 We have four 34x96 high tunnels in which we grow year round and three 14x96 caterpillar tunnels for season extension.
 Our covered space is a little over 1/4 acre.
 Our “bread and butter” crops are salad greens (Spring Mix lettuce is our #1), microgreens/shoots, and tomatoes, though we also derive great enjoyment and gastronomic pleasure from the 30+ other crops we grow for our retail outlets!
 We sell approximately 50% of our revenue through retail outlets (CSA and winter online market) and 50% wholesale (grocery stores and restaurants).
 We are USDA certified organic and Real Organic Project certified.
-Our farm supports our family and four employees with no supplemental income.
+Our farm supports our family and five employees with no supplemental income.

 We are still passionate about biking!